Space Saver Ovals with blue seals

-Buy a set of the regular Space Saver Ovals and claim a great 10% discount
+Buy a set of the regular Space Saver Ovals, sizes 1 to 5, with a blue seal and get a great 10% discount

 - Oval 1 500ml: 18.7 x 9.5cm x 6 cm